Sustainability / Governance Corporate Compliance

 Daicel systematically provides corporate compliance training tailored to each position and role for new graduate recruits, recently promoted employees, managers, directors, presidents of domestic Group companies, employees posted to companies outside Japan, and others.
 The Corporate Compliance Program Division also organizes seminars on compliance-related themes in response to requests from individual divisions and Group companies.

-Along with the group training mentioned below, as in FY2022/3, compliance-related study materials that include news, group discussions, comics, and quizzes were made available every month on the Group’s intranet.
-This is being done to facilitate a greater utilization of these materials at workplaces in Japan and overseas.
-We have also created the Handbook for Practicing the Daicel Code of Conduct as a supplementary guide to better understanding the Code of Conduct, and revise the handbook as needed.
+Along with the group training mentioned below, as in FY2023/3, compliance-related study materials that include news, group discussions, comics, and quizzes were made available every month on the Group’s intranet.
+This is being done to facilitate a greater utilization of these materials at workplaces.
+We have also created the Handbook for Practicing the Daicel Code of Conduct and the Ethical Standards of Daicel Group as a supplementary guide to better understanding of the Code of Conduct and Ethical Standards.
+This handbook is used in company internal training sessions.

 Name Target Content Number of Participants